jayyu23/raspberry-tee/README.md

-# Raspberry TEE
+# RaspberryLedger
-Bare-metal implementation on Raspberry Pi (BCM2835) with ATECC608A trusted execution environment to sign blockchain transactions securely
+Bare-metal implementation on Raspberry Pi (BCM2835) with ATECC608A trusted hardware chip to sign blockchain transactions securely

 Jay Yu and Rishi Padmanabhan